Deploy a project to an environment

 • A Workato account with the Environments feature enabled.

-• Access to the project you want to deploy.
+• Access to the project you plan to deploy.

 • The deployment privilege enabled in the main (Development) environment.
-Projects can only be deployed from this environment.
+You can only deploy projects from this environment.

-• The deployment privilege enabled in the environment you plan to deploy the project to.
+• The deployment privilege enabled in the environment where you plan to deploy the project.

 1